TrackerControl/xray-archiver-android-ios/README.md

 sudo -u postgres psql xraydb < init_db.sql
 ```

+- You may have to change your database permissions in your `/etc/postgresql/*/main/pg_hba.conf`

 - Install node packages

 ```bash
 npm install -g google-play-scraper pg
 ```

-- Create configuration files (and fill in your details)
+- Create xray configuration files (and fill in your details)

 ```bash
 sudo mkdir /etc/xray